2ahmedabdullah/Customer-Segmentation/README.md

 ## Customer-Segmentation

 Perform cluster analysis and dimensionality reduction to segment customers.
-We will show both hierarchical and flat clustering techniques, ultimately focusing on the K-means algorithm.
-Along the way, we will visualize the data appropriately to understand the methods even further.
+We will use both hierarchical and flat clustering techniques, ultimately focusing on the K-means algorithm.
+Along the way, we will visualize the data appropriately to understand the methods.
 We will then employ Principal Components Analysis (PCA) through the scikit-learn package.
-Finally, we’ll combine the two models to reach an even better insight about customers.
+Finally, we’ll combine the two (PCA+Kmeans) models to reach an even better insight about customers.

 ![2](img/2.png)